 - Week 1 soreness.
 Even bodyweight work will leave you sore if you have not been training.
 This is normal and fades within 48 to 72 hours.

 - Week 2 energy shift.
-Most people notice better sleep and steadier daytime energy by the end of week two.
+Many people notice better sleep and steadier daytime energy by the end of week two.
 The mechanism is real, not placebo.

 - Week 3 schedule pressure.
 Real life will push back.
 A late meeting, a sick kid, a missed alarm.
 The challenge is whether you reschedule the session or skip it.
 Reschedule.